taskflow/taskflow/README.md

 By default, all reduce methods distribute the workload evenly across threads.

 ### *dispatch/silent_dispatch/wait_for_topologies/wait_for_all*

 Dispatching a taskflow graph will schedule threads to execute the current graph and return immediately.
-The method `dispatch` gives you a future object to probe the execution progress while `silent_dispatch` doesn't.
+The method `dispatch` gives you a [std::future][std::future] object to probe the execution progress while `silent_dispatch` doesn't.

 ```cpp